Native Bird Care & Rescue in Central Oregon

 Feeder Tips:

-• Use easy to clean feeders.
+• Use easy-to-clean feeders.

-• Cut off seed catching trays (don't leave sharp edges).
+• Cut off seed-catching trays (don't leave sharp edges).

 • Don't feed under the feeders.